0bIivi0n/0bIivi0n/README.md

 and recently GO and Javascript (vanilla), since I joined Zone01.
 Currently, I'm just begining learning React and other frameworks commonly used in the dev industry.

+### What I'm looking for
+I'm currently trying to find the company in which I will be able to keep learning and be a part of something that's bigger than myself.

 <!--
 **0bIivi0n/0bIivi0n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.